hashcript/docs/README.md

 ---

-# 50. HTTP Status Handling
+# 61. HTTP 400

-## 400

-Usually request/context problem.
+A `400` normally represents an invalid request context.

 Example: